-Vijayawada, located in the Krishna District of Andhra Pradesh is also the third largest city in the State.
+Vijayawada, located in the Krishna District of Andhra Pradesh.
 Vijayawada is surrounded by water bodies on its three sides and a mountain on the fourth side, giving the city a splendid scenic beauty.

 The city is located on the banks of the Krishna River which runs on its southern side while the Budameru River runs on its north.
 The Bay of Bengal lies on the east of Vijayawada and on the west is the Indrakeeladri Mountain.